 What I know to be true is that the vast majority of traditional financial advisors (asset managers), and the general public, have bought into and adapted the concept/mentality of a “buy term life and invest the difference” strategy.
 Have you heard or received that advice personally?
 This rationale assumes that an income producing person, with loved ones to protect buys “cheap” term life insurance and saves/invests the difference between what funding a permanent life insurance policy would be, and the price of term-life premiums on a regular basis until; a) they have accumulated enough assets to replace the life insurance “need” or b) they retire and no longer have a “need” for life insurance.
 Reality is that a very high percentage of income earners remain well under protected against a loss of income from death or disability and are not saving/investing enough to come close to being able to retire with a similar lifestyle as they have while working.
 You see the typical financial planner/advisor is the stocks & bonds broker/money manager and in the business of getting you to invest (assets under management), “hoping” for a better long-term rate of return, but with zero certainty or assurance, and they typically do not advise on anything in the protection world nor do they truly know or understand “actuarial science” (believe it or not).
 On the other hand, I have been licensed to transact in both insured (guaranteed) products AND securities (risk-based) for my entire career and fully understand the upside & downside of each.
 Understand, I’m not suggesting this to be an either or (investments vs. whole-life insurance).
 Each has its place as a specific “asset-class” in a portfolio that can powerfully complement one another during one’s retirement.
-Whole-life insurance doesn’t react to the economic swings of the markets and offers stability & leverage within a portfolio.
+Whole-life insurance doesn’t react to the economic swings of the markets and can help offer stability & leverage within a portfolio.

 Expensive or no cost?

 In the middle of the 19th century a life insurance product was created by Mutual Life Insurance companies.
 It was called whole life.
 It provided the guarantee of cash values, premium and death benefit.
 It also had a non-guaranteed growth element called dividends and some of these mutual companies have paid a dividend every year since their existence.
 There are only a handful of mutual life insurance companies remaining that haven’t changed their structure and time-tested investment philosophy, primarily in fixed income.
-Whole life insurance has many features and benefits that, when properly understood, makes it (in my opinion) one of the best “long-term” and safest places to grow your money, with an amazing 150+ year track record of only gains and zero losses (if funded properly).
+Whole life insurance has many features and benefits that, when properly understood, makes it (in my opinion) one of the most appropriate “long-term” and conservative products to grow your money, with an amazing 150+ year track record of only gains and zero losses (if funded properly).
 Here is a list of its benefits:

 - Has a valuable death benefit that is guaranteed to life